-'''

 Source productDim = mdmProductDim.getSource();

-'''

 A Source that is the result of the getSource method of an MdmSource is called a primary Source.
 An application derives new Source objects from this primary Source as it selects, calculates, and otherwise manipulates the data.
-Each new Source specifies a new query.
+When the application derives a Source that represents the query that it wants to make, it creates a Cursor for the Source.
+The Cursor retrieves the data.

-For more information about working with Source objects, see Chapter 6, "Understanding Source Objects".
+For more information about working with Source and Cursor objects, see Chapter 6, "Understanding Source Objects" and Chapter 9, "Understanding Cursor Classes and Concepts".
 The rest of this chapter describes the subclasses of MdmSource.

-MdmDimension Class
+MdmDimension Classes

-MdmDimension is an subclass of MdmSource.
-The abstract MdmDimension class represents the general concept of a list of elements that can organize a set of data.
+MdmDimension is an abstract subclass of MdmSource that represents the general concept of a list of members that can organize a set of data.
 For example, if you have a set of figures that are the prices of product items during month time periods, then the unit price data is represented by an MdmMeasure that is dimensioned by dimensions for time and product values.
 The time dimension includes the month values and the product dimension includes item values.
 The month and item values act as indexes for identifying each particular value in the set of unit price data.

 An MdmDimension can have one or more MdmAttribute objects.
-An MdmAttribute maps the value of each element of the MdmDimension to a value representing some characteristic of the element value.
-To obtain the MdmAttribute objects for an MdmDimension, call its getAttributes method.
+An MdmAttribute maps the value of each member of the MdmDimension to a value representing some characteristic of the member value.
+To obtain the MdmAttribute objects for an MdmDimension, call its getAttributes method or the methods that return specific attributes, such as the getHierarchyAttribute or the getParentAttribute method.